 If this is all very new to you, then we recommend one book on cognitive psychology, one on language, one on experimental design, one on the brain, on programming and/modeling, one on Human-computer interaction.

-Design and Analysis of Experiments (Cog Sci 14) If you have taken any undergraduate courses in statistics and logic, you probably have this covered.
+Design and Analysis of Experiments (Cog Sci 14A and B) If you have taken any undergraduate courses in statistics and logic, you probably have this covered.
+Course textbooks:

 Fundamental Cognitive Phenomena (Cog Sci 101A-B) Course textbooks: